twmr/gerrit.el/README.md

 interface for performing gerrit requests.

 * [gerrit-download](https://github.com/chmouel/gerrit-download.el) Downloads
   gerrit change and shows the diff in a diff buffer.
-Uses `git-review` under the hood.
+Uses the `git-review` command line tool under the hood.

 * [gerrit-el](https://github.com/iartarisi/gerrit-el) reimplementation of
   the gerrit code review Web UI in emacs.